Tecpanecatl (MH486v)

 Glyph or Iconographic Image Description:

-this compound glyph for the personal name or title Tecpanecatl shows a vertical, red-and-white tecpatl (flint knife), which would be a phonetic indicators for Tecpan-.
-A horizontal shape appears below the flint knife.
-It probably contributes to the remainder of the name, but it has yet to be identified.
+This compound glyph for the personal name or title Tecpanecatl shows a vertical, red-and-white tecpatl (flint knife), a near homophone and therefore perhaps a phonetic indicators for Tecpan-.
+A horizontal shape appears below the flint knife, perhaps a base for keeping it upright.

 Description, Credit: